Sylvano Bussotti: Life and career

-Bussotti died at a nursing home in Milan after a long illness on 19 September 2021, twelve days before his 90th birthday.
-Festivities planned in Florence for the event are held in his memory, titled 90 Bussotti, from 20 to 25 September, including performances by Fabbrica Europa, Florence Queer Festival, Fondazione Culturale Stensen, Maschietto Editore, and Tempo Reale, collaborating with Maggio Musicale Fiorentino, Bussotti Opera Ballet and the Museo Marino Marini.
+Bussotti died at a nursing home in Milan fôllowing a long illness on 19 September 2021, twelve days before his 90th birthday.
+Festivities planned in Florence for the event are held in his memory, titled 90 Bussotti, from 20 to 25 September, including performances by Fabbrica Europa, Florence Queer Festival, Fondazione Culturale Stensen, Maschietto Editore, and Tempo Reale, collaborating with Maggio Musicale Fiorentino, Bussotti Opera Ballet, and the Museo Marino Marini.
 In Germany, from 29 September to 1 October, a scientific conference was held on Bussotti's work, in the course of which the Ensemble E-MEX played two commemorative concerts.
 This included the first complete performance of Bussotti's "Piêces de Chair II" (1960), sung, among others, by soprano Monica Benvenuti, who had long been closely associated with the composer.

 Awards

 Bussotti was awarded the ISCM Prize from the International Society for Contemporary Music in 1961, 1963 and 1965, then in 1967 the All'Amelia Prize at the Venice Biennale, in 1974 the Toscani d'Oggi Prize, and in 1979 the Psacaropulo Prize.